althonos/lightmotif/lightmotif-tfmpvalue/README.md

 ```

 *Note that in the example above, the computation is not bounded, so for certain
 particular matrices the algorithm may require a large amount of memory to
 converge.
-Use the `tfmp.approximate_pvalue` and `tfmp.approximate_score` methods
+Use the `TfmPvalue::approximate_pvalue` and `TfmPvalue::approximate_score`
-to obtain an iterator over the algorithm iterations, allowing you to stop at
+methods to obtain an iterator over the algorithm iterations, allowing you to stop at
-any given time based on external criterion.*
+any given time based on external criterion such as total memory usage.*

 ## 💭 Feedback